certara/pyDarwin/docs/Example1.rst

 .. _startpk1:

-PK Model 1, trivial exhaustive search
+Example 1: PK Model, Trivial Exhaustive Search
 ======================================

 This first model is quite simple, the search space consistes of 6 dimensions, each with 2 options.
 Thus, the total number of candiate models is